epic run

 The larger family, even.

 So, when we speak and when we act, we act and speak with all that in mind.
 And their language reflected that; the concepts, the methods of speaking, were reflected in the words and style.
-Her assertion was that these concepts, this language, needed to be taught, so that the culture of understanding where we exist in the world, that we are a part of it, and not separate from it, would not be lost in this me-me-me society we find ourselves in.
+We speak as we are in relation to the sky, to our elders, to children.
+To friends and family.
+To all the things we do not know.
+Her assertion was that these concepts, this language, needed to be taught, so that the culture of understanding about where we exist in the world, that we are a part of it, and not separate from it, would not be lost in this me-me-me society.

 It was a wonderful truth, and I agree – the more we think in terms of ourselves as part of the greater picture, and not as the whole world, the better off this world would be.